For the INFJs and INFPs Who are Drowning in Worry

 Dear INFJs and INFPs,

 Do you ever feel like the pressure and chaos of modern life leaves your head spinning?
 Do you want mental clarity and relief but feel like you have to keep rushing from one concern to the next?
-Many of us are struggling lately and are looking for relief and clarity.
+Many Intuitive-Feeling types are struggling lately and are looking for relief and clarity.
 This year and last year have been shrouded in a haze of uncertainty and confusion.
-Now more than ever it’s essential for us as INFPs and INFJs to find some kind of peace and calm in the world.
+Now more than ever it’s essential for INFPs and INFJs to find some kind of peace and calm in the world.
 The upcoming holiday, while exciting, may also be a source of stress and worry.
 For those of you who have less than understanding relatives, your feelings of anxiety might be climbing.

 Discover worry-management techniques specific to your #INFJ or #INFP personality type. #MBTI #Personality